nobiot/org-transclusion/README.md

 - ID link `id:uuid`
 - File link for non-org files (tested with `.txt` and `.md`); for these, the whole buffer gets transcluded

-### Customisable filter to exclude certain Org elements
+### Customizable filter to exclude certain Org elements
 Set customizable variable `org-transclusion-exclude-elements` to define which elements to be **excluded** in the transclusion.

-The filter works for all cases when transcluding an entire Org file, and parts of an Org file (headlines, custom ID, etc.).
+The filter works for all supported types of links within an Org file when transcluding an entire Org file, and parts of it (headlines, custom ID, etc.).
 There is no filter for non-Org files.

 It is a list of symbols, and the default is `(property-drawer)`.
-The accepted values are the ones defined by `org-element-all-elements` (Org's standard set of elements).
+The accepted values are the ones defined by `org-element-all-elements` (Org's standard set of elements; refer to its documentation for an exhaustive list).

 How to use it is demonstrated in the [YouTube video #5](https://youtu.be/hz92vaO8IgQ) as well.

 ### Include the section before the first headline (Org file only)
-You can now include the first section (section before the first headline).
-It is toggled via cusotmizing variable `org-transclusion-include-first-section`.
+You can now include the first section (section before the first headline) of an Org file.
+It is toggled via customizing variable `org-transclusion-include-first-section`.
 Its default value is `nil`.
 Set it to `t` to transclude the first section.
+It works when the first section is followed by headlines (only lightly tested; I will appreciate your testing.
+I might need to consider retracting this feature if it proves to be too buggy).

 ### Link to a paragraph with dedicated target
 For transcluding a specific paragraph, Org-transclusion relies on Org mode's [dedicated-target](https://orgmode.org/manual/Internal-Links.html#Internal-Links).
 The target paragraph must be identifiable by a dedicated target with a `<<paragraph-id>>`: e.g.